Hyeopjae Beach, South Korea: Best Things to Do – Top Picks

 Step into one of the many cafes lining the shore, where the view of the sparkling waters is as delightful as the menu.
 Places like Top Tier Matcha Cake and Comma are known for their modern interiors and comfortable seating.
 Sip on a freshly brewed coffee or try a matcha latte while soaking in the serene atmosphere.

 These cafes are perfect for relaxing after a day of exploring.
 The combination of great food and breathtaking scenery makes them a must-visit.
-Many spots also offer outdoor seating, allowing you to enjoy the cool ocean breeze4.
+Many spots also offer outdoor seating, allowing you to enjoy the cool ocean breeze.

 Delicious Local Dishes and Must-Try Treats